 - Final Departure: After dinner, we will transfer you to the airport and end our services

 - Accommodation in three-star category hotels with breakfast

-- All transfers as per mentioned by AC Car
+- All transfers as mentioned by AC Car

-- All Entry fees & sighting as per itinerary
+- All Entry fees & sightings as per itinerary

 - English speaking tour guide

 - Items of personal nature